YoavGrosman/prpl-test-yoav/README.md

 # Getting Started with Create React App

-Live demo of the project on Vercer - https://prpl-test-yoav.vercel.app
+Live demo of the project on Vercel - https://prpl-test-yoav.vercel.app

 ## Available Scripts